lodewijkvankeizerswaard/FSCS/README.md

 ```

 ### Adult
-The Adult dataset can be downloaded for free, without any registration using the [Adult dataset link](https://archive.ics.uci.edu/ml/datasets/adult), or by running the `data/get_adult.sh` (requires wget).
+The Adult dataset can be downloaded for free, without any registration using the [Adult dataset link](https://archive.ics.uci.edu/ml/datasets/adult).
+The dataset we used was preprocessed using [this repo](https://github.com/Trusted-AI/AIF360/blob/master/examples/demo_optim_preproc_adult.ipynb), and is available in the data directory.

 ### CelebA
 The [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) is available for download through [Google Drive via their website](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
-To be able to download files from Google Drive gdown is imported in the environment.

 ### Civil Comments
 The [Civil Comments](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/data) is available on Kaggle.
 To be able to download this dataset you will need to register on Kaggle, verify on Kaggle with your telephone number and accept the competition rules.
 Then you can download the API key in the profile section.
 This file is called "kaggle.json" and this should be put in the ".kaggle" folder.
-Now you can download the dataset using the ssh script (provided you use the environment specified in `environment.yml`).

 ### CheXpert
 The [CheXpert dataset](https://stanfordmlgroup.github.io/competitions/chexpert/) is available after registering.
-After recieving the download link, download the small dataset to `data/chexpert` and unzip there, or insert the link into `get_data.sh` and run.
+After recieving the download link, download the small dataset to `data/chexpert` and unzip there.

 ## Dataset preprocessing
 The preprocessing for each of the datasets is done in `data.py`, in the individual `__init__` functions.
 This section will go over the exact preprocessing steps per dataset.
 Since we aim to replicate the work of [CITE], this part is not designed to be changed except for the attribute on which the sufficiency criterion is applied.